CEODemitri/giant-musuem/README.md

 4. Web Architect

 ## Project Description
-- Create a Web Application from scratch showcasing the world renowed Giant Musuem Located in Western Birmingham.
-Supporters of the site would like to book a ticket for an Upcoming events, browse the musuem's collection and more.
+- Create a Web Application from scratch showcasing the world renowed Giant Museum Located in Western Birmingham.
+Supporters of the site would like to book a ticket for an Upcoming events, browse the museum's collection and more.
-The owners of the musuem would like a modern, slick design, with the neccessary functionalities of the average online musuem.
+The owners of the museum would like a modern, slick design, with the neccessary functionalities of the average online museum.

 ## Requirements
 - [ ] User Authentication